-- i) Basic Dental Services (Plan A) effective: - May 1, 1997 Plan pays 80% of approved schedule of fees; May 1, 1998 Plan pays 85% of approved schedule of fees; May 1, 2000 Plan pays 90% of approved schedule of fees. - Prosthetics, crowns and bridges (Plan B) Plan pays 50% of approved schedule of fees. - iii) Orthodontic Plan C: Plan pays 50% of approved schedule of fees for all services provided by an orthodontist.
-Effective May 1, 2008 the lifetime orthodontic maximum increased to \$5000 per person.
+- i) Basic Dental Services (Plan A) effective: May 1, 2000 Plan pays 90% of approved schedule of fees - Prosthetics, crowns and bridges (Plan B) Plan pays 50% of approved schedule of fees. - iii) Orthodontic Plan C: Plan pays 50% of approved schedule of fees for all services provided by an orthodontist.
+Effective May 1, 2008 the lifetime orthodontic maximum increased to \$5000 per person. - iv) Restorative Services: All necessary procedures for filling teeth with amalgam, synthetic porcelain, composite, and stainless steel crown.
+Gold inlays or onlays will be provided as a filling material only when teeth, in the professional opinion of a dentist, cannot be restored with any of the above materials.
+Gold foil will be provided only in cases of repair to pre-existing gold restorations.